de-tour/detour/README.md

 ## Run

-Make sure you are in the virtual environment.
+Make sure you activate the virtual environment.
 Then run the following commands.

 ```bash
 chmod +x start.py